andrevidela/Research-report/Thesis/index.md

 Since the variable `name` has linearity `0`, it cannot appear at runtime, which means it cannot be concatenated with the string `"hello "`, which means the only way this program compiles is if the string `"Susan"` is inlined with the string `"hello "`at compile-time.

 Using holes we can describe exactly what would happen in different circumstances.
 As a rule, string interpolation would do its best to avoid allocating memory and performing operations at runtime.
-Much like our previous optimisation, it would look for values which are constructed in scope and simply inline the string without counting it as a use.
+Much like our previous optimisation, it would look for values which are constructed in scope and simply concatenate the string without counting it as a use.

 ```haskell
 let 1 name = "Susan"